Arrays in C language

 - The index number starts from zero (

-. - Each element of an array is of same data type and carries the same size.
+0) and increment by one tillsize - 1. - Each element of an array is of same data type and carries the same size.
 For example, if data type is

-then each element is of4 bytes
+intthen each element is of4 bytes.

 Syntax